alexfd7/alexfd7/README.md

 # HI 👋

-## My name is Alexandre Freitas Duarte and I work as a Systems Analyst ##
+## My name is Alexandre Freitas Duarte and I work as a Systems Analyst. ##

+## Experience and working for 10 years, in the area of ​​systems development in general (Back and Front), UX/UI, process automation, requirements gathering, process mapping, data analysis, database, systems integration, microservices. ##

 - 📍 Living in Ribeirao Preto, SP